Mani007/ExpertDebuggingSkill/Socketsprog/Readme.md

 # Socket programming in Python
 Socket is the end point of sending and receiving of data.
-Multidevices mode activated.
+Multidevices mode activated working now with git.